This will be the caption

 The Community

-The professionals who conduct Sondage's work are expert.
+The certified professionals who conduct Sondage's work are notable experts.
 The scholars hold doctorates and bring lifetimes of teaching, fieldwork, or research.
 The heritage curators bring advanced study and years of work with the materials of other people's lives.
 The audio professionals carry thousands of hours in the field and the studio.
-They credential into the Guild, conduct under the Sondage Standard, and bring their own practices with them.
+They certify into the Guild, conduct under the Sondage Standard, and bring their own practices with them.

 Papers.
 Records.
 These we must have.
 Without documents; no history.
 Without history; no memory.
 Without memory; no greatness.
 Without greatness; no development among women.